 Budgeting can be flexible.
 You can move money between categories as you need to throughout the month.
 Generally, you should restrict yourself from touching the money you have set aside for savings, but you can adjust the amount you spend on each category as you go.
-It is another way that you can keep yourself from overspending.
+It's another way that you can keep yourself from overspending.
 It also allows you to recognize issues and adjust so that you do not end up eating ramen at the end of every month.

 - Budgeting lets you adjust to cover unexpected expenses as they happen.

-- Learn how to transfer money between categories in your budgeting software.
+- You can easily transfer money between categories in your budgeting app or software.

 Puts You in Control

-If you feel like you are not in control of your money and you are constantly wondering where it went and what happened to it, budgeting can put you in control.
-It allows you to prioritize your spending, track how you are doing and realize when you need to stop.
-It puts a solid plan into place that is easy to flow and gives you the chance to plan and prepare for the future.
+Budgeting can help you gain a feeling of control over your money.
+It allows you to prioritize your spending, track how you are doing, and realize when you need to stop.
+It puts a solid plan into place that is easy to follow and gives you the chance to plan and prepare for the future.
 It is the biggest tool you have to change your financial future, and it gives you the power to make changes starting today.

-- Checking on your budget each day can help you to monitor it and keep you from overspending.
+- Checking on your budget each day can help you maintain control and prevent you from overspending.

 - Making decisions at the beginning of the month makes it easier to manage your money.

 Can Be Simple

-Budgeting can be simple.
-You can simplify the process by using percentages of your income to cover your set expenses, savings amounts, and your spending money.
-Then you simply track the money as you spend it.
-This means there are fewer categories and a lot more flexibility.
-You may decide to switch to an envelope system, which eliminates the need to track your spending.
+You can simplify the budgeting process by using percentages of your income for set expenses, savings, and spending money.
+Then you simply track the money as you utilize it.

 - Keep at it: The first few months of budgeting are a bit more difficult as you adjust your categories to find the amounts that work for your situation.